 Turns out, watching coffee dry is actually pretty interesting.
-Check out our (sped up) footage of workers raking and aerating green coffee beans at the El Carmen beneficio in Ataco.
+Check out our (sped up) video, below, of workers raking and aerating green coffee beans at the El Carmen beneficio in Ataco, El Salvador.

 Amped up on adrenaline

-If it’s adrenaline, not caffeine, you’re after Quinta El Carmen has you covered as well with a zipline and ropes course, ATV tours and horseback rides on El Carmen’s Peruvian paso horses.
+If it’s adrenaline, not caffeine, you’re after El Carmen has you covered as well with a zip line, ropes course, ATV tours, and horseback rides on El Carmen’s Peruvian paso horses.
 We took the horses out for a meander through El Carmen’s coffee-covered hillsides and some of the surrounding mountain roads.
 It was the first time we’d ridden the breed, known for its clipped, yet steady gait.
 The horses’ legs prance furiously while everything from their shoulders up remains still.
 This unique gait was really comfortable in an unnatural kind of a way.

 Next, we hopped on ATVs and roared up and down dirt roads that criss-cross El Carmen’s hilly, forested property.
 Okay, one of us roared and the other drove cautiously observing all reasonable safety measures.

 Remember MTV videos in the 1980s?
-You get a similarly herky jerky effect when you use a GoPro to shoot footage while you drive around a coffee finca on an ATV.
-Unless you’re epileptic, check out our video of our ATV tour of El Carmen in Ataco.
+You get a similarly herky-jerky effect when you use a GoPro to shoot footage while you drive around a coffee finca on an ATV.
+Unless you’re epileptic, check out our video, below, of our ATV tour of El Carmen in Ataco.